Biden creates Native American boarding school national monument to mark era of forced assimilation

 At least 973 Native American children died at government-funded boarding schools that operated for more than 150 years, according to an Interior Department investigation.

-During a series of public listening sessions on reservations over the past several years hosted by the Interior Department, survivors of the schools recalled being beaten, forced to cut their hair and punished for using their native languages.
+During a dozen public listening sessions over the past several years hosted by the Interior Department, survivors of the schools recalled being beaten, forced to cut their hair and punished for using their native languages.

 The forced assimilation policy officially ended with the enactment of the Indian Child Welfare Act in 1978.
 But the government never fully investigated the boarding school system until the Biden administration.